What would a map of Norbiton: Ideal City look like? And what would you use it for?

 As I moved from version to version it never occurred to me to draft the next: the next was always definitive, and I would ink in my lines confidently, then less confidently; before long I would be annotating, sketching corrections over the top, making notes for the upcoming finished work.

 I had no experience or knowledge of genealogical trees, so it wasn’t until some way along that I realised the same generations should fall on the same transversals.

 This apparent rationalisation rapidly exposed the insanity of familial relations in (Graves's) Greek mythology: there were duplicate names, conflated retellings, dubious connections, compressed chronologies.
 I persevered, however, and before long my map looked like a plumbing diagram.

 I can remember certain zones of it very clearly, like some retinal after-blur or damage.
 Some of the transversals were as close to one another as they could possibly be within the tolerances of the pen I was using (0.5 mm).
 I would project long structural lines out to blank areas of paper which would provide Lebensraum for my swelling population.

-Of course the root of my difficulty was not my technique but my source, although also this might in turn be classified as a technical deficiency: I did not have the philological experience to question the reliability of Robert Graves.
+The root of my difficulty, had I known, was not my technique but my source, although also this might in turn be classified as a technical deficiency: I did not have the philological experience to question the reliability of Robert Graves.
 I puzzled over the text and the index for hours together, as though an accumulated charge of brain power (think more!) might spark off a gloomy watt of insight.

 What are the generalisable features of this experience, twenty-five years on?